EncyclopediaRed/btcamp-87826/content/about.md

           Seemingly knowledgeable in the answers yet not sharing, Quan also enjoys cats, but not as much as his daughter.
         image: images/Quan-Nguyen-6e06ef6b.png
-      - title: Structure & Advisory
+      - title: Structure & Advisors
         description: >+
           We are a **Certified B Corporation** registered in Virginia.<br /><br /> Büt Camp, Inc. has passed its B Certification exam with an overall